numical/style-ext-html-webpack-plugin/README.md

 Version 3.x is a complete rewrite of the plugin with a completely new configuration and using a completely new mechanism.

 The plugin now piggy-backs on [ExtractTextPlugin](https://github.com/webpack/extract-text-webpack-plugin)'s functionality so works in any use case that [ExtractTextPlugin](https://github.com/webpack/extract-text-webpack-plugin) works.
-This has the convenient effect of fixing all raised issues with v2.x.  i
+This has the convenient effect of fixing all raised issues with v2.x.

 However  [ExtractTextPlugin](https://github.com/webpack/extract-text-webpack-plugin) does **not** support HMR (Hot Module Replacement).
 See the 'Use Case: Hot Module Replacement' below for more.